tylermarcott/fs-journal/notes/04-bootstrap.md

 eg: order 2 on yellow will move yellow to the right

 Another property you can apply to individual items is align-self.
 This property accepts the same values as align-items and its value for the specific item.

+***code snippet to auto link BS: ----> link: b5***

+****creating a site is all about, rows, columns and boxes!!!!!!********

+Difference between container and container fluid

+container will put a little bit of spacing and margin, VS container fluid will got all across the page without any margin

+Mobile first design: design a web app first for mobile, then make it work for desktop, note the other way around.
+This is called mobile first design

+- when building out columns, throw in some dummy text

+BS breakpoints, check out this writeup to see page breakpoints used

+**style:debug** snippet adds borders for laying out an app.
+Make sure to add to body.
+Just used for building

+put comments in code to indicate sections.
+Can use SECTION anchor, this makes it easier to navigate HTML

+Note: don't just have floating text inside a div.
+Always wrap it in a p, header, bold tag, something like that.

+css-tricks.com: great resource for flex properties and whatnot, check it out, have a tab open for it lol

+Very useful to use devtools on browser to mess with heights and stuff.
+Like on a card, add width: 50vh (view height) to make the section o card larger

+- that's what I was trying to figure out about changing height.
+That's how you can change the size of various boxes on the app.
+Before I was using padding to change size.
+Can change width or height view height using the above syntax

+bg: shortcut for BS background colors

+Note: keyboard shortcut: cmd + d and up or down arrow allows you to highlight multiple items

+Note: p tags inherantly has margin.
+If you don't want this margin, make a css custom class targetting all p tags with margin: 0;

+***very important to be using devtools and highlight to figure out what is going on in our app**